 Medium lays off 50 employees, shuts down New York and D.C. offices

-Fove eye-tracking headset starts shipping
+FOVE eye-tracking headset starts shipping

 It’s not the happiest new year at social publishing platform Medium, apparently.

-According to a blog post from its CEO Ev Williams, also co-founder of Twitter, the well funded startup is laying off fifty employees in non-engineering roles and shuttering its offices in New York and Washington D.C.
+According to a blog post from its CEO Ev Williams, also co-founder of Twitter, the well-funded startup is laying off 50 employees in non-engineering roles and shuttering its offices in New York and Washington, D.C.

 Williams took the rosiest possible angle on changes happening at Medium, titling his announcement about the layoffs “Renewing Medium’s focus.”
 In the post, the CEO explained that the layoffs are happening as part of a broader plan to shift Medium’s business model.